-South Africa, Zambia, Botswana, Zimbabwe, Kenya, Tanzania, Austria, Czech Republic, England, France, Germany, Italy, Turkey, The Netherlands, Jamaica, Bahamas, Dominican Republic, Ecuador (Galapagos Islands), Japan, Vietnam, Cambodia and Myanmar
+South Africa, Zambia, Botswana, Zimbabwe, Kenya, Tanzania, Rwanda, Austria, Czech Republic, England, France, Germany, Italy, Turkey, The Netherlands, Jamaica, Bahamas, Dominican Republic, Ecuador (Galapagos Islands), Japan, Vietnam, Cambodia and Myanmar

 BA in Speech Language Hearing Sciences and BA in Psychology, University of Minnesota – Twin Cities